kuba-orlik/WebLaunch/Readme.md

 ## Background ##

-WebLaunch is based on "mesquite" former WAF and utilizes the "Kindle" template library and a few system librarys based on it to bring as much native browser behaviour as possible.
+WebLaunch is based on "mesquite" former WAF and utilizes the "Kindle" template library and a few system libraries based on it to bring as much native browser behaviour as possible.

 ## Notes ##